bagisto/bagisto-headless-doc/src/bagisto-native/introduction/core-philosophy/web-native-bridge.md

-# Web → Native Bridge
+# Web to Native Bridge

 Bagisto Native creates a **seamless bridge** between your web application and native mobile functionality.